YayaCamily/YayaCamily/README.md

 #  About Me:
-I have a bachelor's degree in Information System.
+I have a bachelor's degree in Informations System.
 I'm a programmer and I'm always in search of knowledge.
 And perfect my projects